 Many patients can be fed with standard formulas.
 For infants, breast milk is often preferred.
 Other children need special formulas for medical conditions such as allergies, diabetes, or digestive problems.

-It is important for families to work closely with their nutrition professional.
+It is important to work closely with your nutrition professional.
 Nutrition needs may change based on health factors and side effects such as vomiting or diarrhea.

 There are 3 main ways to give tube feedings: bolus feeding, continuous feeding, and gravity feeding.

 Bolus feeding – In bolus feeding, large doses of formula are given several times a day through the feeding tube.
-This is most similar to a normal eating routine.
+This is most like a normal eating routine.

-Continuous feeding – In continuous feeding, an electronic pump is used to give small amounts of formula over a period of hours.
+Continuous feeding – In continuous feeding, an electronic pump is used to give small amounts of formula for long periods of time, up to 24 hours a day.
 Some children may need continuous feeds to help reduce nausea and vomiting.

-Gravity feeding – In gravity feeding, a feeding bag is placed on an IV pole, and a set amount of formula drips through the tube at a slow rate.
+Gravity feeding – In gravity feeding, a feeding bag is placed on an IV pole.
+A set amount of formula drips through the tube at a slow rate.
 The amount of time varies by patient.

-Children may go home with a feeding tube.
-The care team will make sure that families know how to give feedings and care for the feeding tube.
-Families should watch for problems such as:
+Your child may go home with a feeding tube.
+The care team will make sure that you know how to give feedings and care for the feeding tube.
+Watch for problems such as: